com-lihaoyi/mill/docs/pages/1 - Intro to Mill.md

 )
 ```

-You can run `mill` alone to open a build REPL; this is a Scala console with your
+You can run `mill -i` to open a build REPL; this is a Scala console with your
 `build.sc` loaded, which lets you run tasks interactively.
 The task-running
 syntax is slightly different from the command-line, but more in-line with how
 you would depend on tasks from within your build file.

-You can use this REPL to run build commands quicker, due to keeping the JVM warm
-between runs, or to interactively explore your build to see what is available.
+You can use this REPL to interactively explore your build to see what is available.

 ## Deploying your code